SuperOfficeDocs/data-access/docs/netserver/web-services/endpoints/rest-webapi/index.md

 ## Simple

 `/api/v1/Contact/123/Simple` returns a simplified version of the entity.
-This cannot be updated or deleted, but it can be easier to work with - it does not have deeply nested structures, and does not support things like user-defined fields.
+This cannot be updated or deleted, but it can be easier to work with - it does not have deeply nested structures, and does not include things like user-defined fields.

 ## User-defined fields